njtierney/validateHOT/paper/paper.md

 \addtolength{\topmargin}{-0.95425pt}
 \newcommand{\colcod}[1]{\texttt{\color{purple}#1}}
 ```

 # Summary

 validateHOT is an R package that provides functions to both validate a validation/holdout task and run market simulations for results obtained in a (adaptive) choice-based conjoint analysis (hereafter ACBC and CBC, respectively) and maximum difference scaling (hereafter MaxDiff) using, for example, ChoiceModelR [@ChoiceModelR] or Sawtooth's Lighthouse Studio.

 # Statement of need

 Preference measurement techniques' (e.g., (A)CBC or MaxDiff) aim is to predict behavior [@green1990].
-Hence, it is essential for both academics and practitioners to ensure that the collected data is valid and predicts outside tasks (i.e., the model has external validity) well.[^1] The easiest way for testing validity is by including so-called validation or holdout tasks [e.g., @rao2014; @Orme2015], which are tasks that are fixed (i.e., same across participants) and are usually not used for estimating the part-worth utilities in hierarchical Bayes estimation (see, e.g., @sablotny-wackershauser2024.
-Practitioners often do not include them [@yang2018], which is unsatisfactory given the fact that the model is used to estimate market shares which poses the basis for relevant marketing decisions.
+Hence, it is essential for both academics and practitioners to ensure that the collected data is valid and predicts outside tasks (i.e., the model has external validity) well.[^1] The easiest way for testing validity is by including so-called validation or holdout tasks [e.g., @rao2014; @Orme2015], which are tasks that are fixed (i.e., same across participants) and are usually not used for estimating the part-worth utilities (raw logit utilities) in hierarchical Bayes estimation.
+Despite the importance of validation/holdout tasks, practitioners do not always include them [@yang2018].
+This is unsatisfactory given the fact that the model is used to estimate market shares which poses the basis for relevant marketing decisions.

 [^1]: In terms of external validity, we refer to the generalizations to different settings [see, @calder1982, p.240].

-validateHOT combines both validation and market simulation in one package and has three key advantages, it (1) helps to opt for the best model, (2) runs relevant market simulations that help to find the right product combinations or assortments, and finally, (3) is an open source tool including functions that are usually implemented in property commercial, and therefore, remain a black-box for researchers and practitioners.
+validateHOT combines both validation and market simulation in one package and has three key advantages, it (1) helps to opt for the best model and (2) runs relevant market simulations that help to find the right product combinations or assortments, and finally, (3) is an open source tool which helps especially researchers to report accompanied scripts for their research papers.

 # State of the field in R

 Other packages provide functions to calculate validation metrics, however, these are not specified for individual raw logit coefficients which are usually the output when running random parameter logit / hierarchical Bayes models.
 Metrics [@Metrics], for example, provide functions to run validation metrics such as *mean absolute error*, *root mean squared error*, or the five metrics of the confusion matrix.
 However, to get the output of, for example, Sawtooth Software or ChoiceModelR [@ChoiceModelR] into the right format, the user needs some data wrangling.
 The package conjoint [@conjoint] provides functions that are most similar to validateHOT's ones.
-However, no functions for validation are included and moreover, conjoint [@conjoint] focuses on classical conjoint analysis, and thus is limited when applying more common CBC methods, for example, (A)CBC. support.BWS [@support.BWS] only covers best-worst scaling case 1 (also known as MaxDiff) and only provides market simulations based on conditional logit rule. logitr [@logitr] provides market simulations tools, however, no validation metrics such as mean hit probability [@voleti2017] or hit rate [@netzer2011].
+However, no functions for validation are included and moreover, conjoint [@conjoint] focuses on classical conjoint analysis, and thus is limited when applying more common conjoint methods, for example, (A)CBC. support.BWS [@support.BWS] only covers best-worst scaling case 1 (also known as MaxDiff) and only provides market simulations based on conditional logit rule. logitr [@logitr] provides market simulations tools, however, no validation metrics such as mean hit probability [@voleti2017] or hit rate [@netzer2011].
 A comparison of validateHOT's functions with current R packages is provided in \autoref{comparison}.
 To the best of our knowledge, a package that converts raw utility scores into validation metrics or running a variety of marketing simulations (especially TURF) is missing.

 ```{=tex}
 \begin{figure}[h]